-$^{^{38}}$ A complete list of trust funds and special accounts and their associated 2022 expenditure estimates can be found in annex V.
+$^{^{40}}$ Some notable trust funds and special accounts and their associated 2022 expenditure estimates can be found in annex V.

-- The COVID-19 global response trust fund enables WFP to support humanitarian partners successfully through implementation of critical services and supply chain activities that ensure an efficient response to the pandemic, such as by providing cargo and passenger transport and coordinating medical evacuations.
-The fund has supported investments in infrastructure upgrades in key regional hubs and the procurement of deployable pharmaceutical-grade refrigerated containers to augment in-country capacity.
-The estimated expenditure for activities in 2022 is USD 16 million. - The Joint United Nations Programme on HIV/AIDS (UNAIDS) trust fund was established in 2003 to support the efficient implementation of nutrition activities in response to the global HIV/AIDS health crisis by contributing to the effective functioning of the HIV/AIDS portfolio and to a strengthened UNAIDS partnership.
+- The Joint United Nations Programme on HIV/AIDS (UNAIDS) trust fund was established in 2003 to support the efficient implementation of nutrition activities in response to the global HIV/AIDS health crisis by contributing to the effective functioning of the HIV/AIDS portfolio and to a strengthened UNAIDS partnership.
 The trust fund ensures the integration of activities at the global, regional and country levels, including WFP's core-funded activities that target the food security and nutrition support components of the HIV response.
 The estimated expenditure for activities in 2022 is USD 3.4 million. - A school feeding trust fund was established at headquarters in 2010 to support strategic global school feeding efforts.
-In 2022, the trust fund expects expenditures of USD 5 million to support most of the pioneering initiatives presented in WFP's school feeding strategy for 2020-2030 and to help WFP implement key recommendations of a corporate strategic evaluation of school feeding,39 such as by developing regional implementation plans, promoting international research, providing technical support to country offices and governments and rolling out digital school feeding solutions. - The WFP Regional Centre of Excellence against Hunger and Malnutrition in Côte d'Ivoire plays a key role in highlighting WFP's capacity to support and scale up integrated resilience operations in the Sahel in order to generate transformative impacts at the humanitarian-development-peace nexus.
+In 2022, the trust fund expects expenditures of USD 5 million to support most of the pioneering initiatives presented in WFP's school feeding strategy for 2020-2030.
+This will also help WFP implement key recommendations of a corporate strategic evaluation of school feeding, 41 such as by developing regional implementation plans, promoting international research, providing technical support to country offices and governments and rolling out digital school feeding solutions. - The WFP Regional Centre of Excellence against Hunger and Malnutrition in Côte d'Ivoire plays a key role in highlighting WFP's capacity to support and scale up integrated resilience operations in the Sahel in order to generate transformative impacts at the humanitarian-development-peace nexus.
 A trust fund ensures that the Regional Bureau for Western Africa has the capacity and resources to support the scale-up of resilience activities, which will continue to be one of WFP's corporate priorities in 2022.
-Expenditures of USD 1 million are projected in 2022. - In 2021, WFP established a health supply chain trust fund to enhance the resilience of incountry public health supply chains, increase the effectiveness of responses to health shocks and reduce the impact of such shocks on universal health care coverage.
+Expenditures of USD 1 million are projected in 2022. - In 2021, WFP established a health supply chain trust fund to enhance the resilience of in-country public health supply chains, increase the effectiveness of responses to health shocks and reduce the impact of such shocks on universal health care coverage.
 For 2022, expenditures of USD 2.5 million are projected.

-39 WFP.
+41 WFP.
 2021.
 Summary report on the strategic evaluation of the contribution of school feeding activities to the achievement of the Sustainable Development Goals (WFP/EB.A/2021/7-B).

-Section IV: Bottom-up strategic budgeting exercise process and baseline prioritization
+Section IV: Bottom up strategic budgeting exercise process and baseline prioritization